Last Updated on January 22, 2023

 Additionally, the Aura of the Sentinel ability is not at all up to snuff.
 Compared to other subclass auras that give boosts to damage, defense, or somehow trip up your foes, this aura looks really sad.

-You get a one-time boost to initiative, and your party will very rarely be within 10ft of you at the beginning of combat.
+You get a one-time boost to initiative, and your party will very rarely be within 10 feet of you at the beginning of combat.
 Not to mention the fact that the boost is going to have a maximum cap of +6 because it’s paired with your proficiency bonus.

 When we ignore the 7th-level aura, we’re left with some good oath spells that aren’t too focused on combat, three abilities that are very focused on a specific enemy, and a 20th-level capstone that still holds up regardless.

-After 3rd-level you have to wait twelve levels for something truly impressive in combat to come your way, which is going to make for a very sad experience.
+After 3rd-level you have to wait 12 levels for something truly impressive in combat to come your way, which is going to make for a very sad experience.

 Keep in mind, all of these limitations go out the door if you’re in a campaign that focuses on the different planes of existence, and you become one of the best viable subclasses.